The Silent Lad: Air Pollution

 Current Situation Delhi's air quality is deteriorating day by day.

-Air Quality Index (AQI) is currently in the "severe" category, with an AQI of more than 400.
+The capital's Air Quality Index (AQI) is currently in the "severe" category, with an AQI of more than 400.

 As thick toxic smog hangs over the city for the fifth day in a row, doctors are expressing concern over the increase in air pollution and eye problems due to air pollution.
 This also means that the threat is back and you should be very worried.
 This year the risk is greater, the danger is greater.